 Benedikt Baltes is a tall, burly man with a booming voice and a habit of gesticulating with his (enormous) hands.
 He is a man of the land; his great-grandfather was a founding member of one of Germany’s oldest co-operatives in the Ahr valley, which is historic Pinot Noir country.
 In 2010, with an investor, Baltes bought an 11ha estate in Klingenberg, Franken.
 Here, in another historic Pinot spot, Spätburgunder thrives on the iron-red, poor soils of Buntsandstein, or coloured sandstone.
 Since then he has worked steadily to hone his style and thoughts.
 There is no received wisdom he hasn’t challenged.

 His wines are the expression of an elegant, new Germany.
-A double magnum of 2010 Blanc de Noir, a Spätburgunder vinified as still, white wine, is open and shimmers with precision, concentration and vivid freshness.
+A double magnum of 2010 Blanc de Noir, a Spätburgunder vinified as still, white wine, shimmers with precision, concentration and vivid freshness.
 It is waxy, salty; in a blind tasting I’d put it down as mature Chablis.
 So much for context.

 “I have learned at least, at least, as much about Spätburgunder from our own work with very high-grade blanc de noirs and Riesling estates as I have from top Pinot estates,” he says.

 German Pinot growers have mastered the production of high-calibre fruit, he says.
 “People still think that Spätburgunder wines must have a lot of tannin if you want power and ageability.
 But look at Riesling, look at really great blanc de noirs.
 There are such powerful Rieslings, even some that are opulent, which never saw fermentation on skins.”

 I believe a lot of work is still to be done.
 What is our own clonal material?
 Can we be more regional?
 What can German Spätburgunder be?